MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 1. **AAD application secret**.
 This value identifies secret of the AAD web app you registered earlier.
 1. **PowerApps environment ID**.
 This value identifies the PowerApps environment that contains your target CDS database.

+## Sample Azure Function project

+For the private preview release, a project called `SampleFunctionApplication` will be included in the CDS SDK material.
+If you choose to go with this sample project, perform the following:

+1. Replace the brackets in **appsettings.json** with configuration values mentioned in the **prerequisites** section.
+1. Right click on the Function project and click **Publish ...**
+1. Select the publish target **Microsoft Azure App Service**.
+1. Enter your credentials.
+1. Click **New** and crate a new app service in your existing subscription.
+1. Create new **Resource Group**, **App Service Plan** or **Storage Account** as appropriate.
+1. Skip to the **Console client app creation and configuration** section.

 ## Azure Function creation and configuraion

-Assuming you already have an Azure subscription set up, create a new function app from the [Azure Portal](https://portal.azure.com/#create/Microsoft.FunctionApp):
+Assuming you already have an Azure subscription set up, create and open a new function app from the [Azure Portal](https://portal.azure.com/#create/Microsoft.FunctionApp):
-1. Enter a unique name for the for **App name**.
+1. Enter a unique **App name**.
 1. Select your current **Subscription**.
 1. Select an existing **Resource group** or provide a unique name for a new one.
-1. Select your existing hosting plan.
+1. Select the existing **Consumption Plan** as your hosting plan.
 1. Select the **Location** of the function.
-1. Select an existing **Storage account** or follow steps to create one that will be used by the function.
+1. Select an existing **Storage account** or follow steps to create one.
+1. Click **Create**.
+1. Under **All resources** search for and select the app you created.

-Create a new Azure function under the newly created function app using templates:
+Create a new Azure function using templates:
 1. Click on **New Function** under Functions from the left pane.
 1. Select **GenericWebHook-CSharp** from the list of templates.
 1. Name the new Function **ResetProductCategories**, and click **Create**.
-1. You should see sample code under the **Develop** section in the left pane.
+1. **Note** the sample code window opened under the **Develop** section.

 Configure the target environment, and security setting of the app:
 1. Click on **Function app settings** on the bottom of the left pane.